apache/libcloud/docs/compute/_supported_methods_main.rst

 `Upcloud`_                            yes        yes         yes         yes          no         no        yes         yes        yes
 `VCL`_                                yes        yes         no          yes          no         no        yes         yes        no
 `vCloud`_                             yes        yes         yes         yes          no         no        yes         yes        yes
-`Voxel VoxCLOUD`_                     yes        yes         yes         yes          no         no        yes         yes        no
 `vps.net`_                            yes        yes         yes         yes          no         no        yes         yes        no
 `VMware vSphere`_                     yes        yes         yes         yes          yes        yes       yes         yes        no
 `Vultr`_                              yes        yes         yes         yes          yes        yes       yes         yes        no